Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Main Results

 \section{Main Results}

-The key findings of this study are twofold.
-First, we establish common upper and lower bounds for the $L_p$ error in DRE by employing variational $f$-divergence optimization.
-Second, we empirically investigate the relationship between KL-divergence, data dimension, and the estimation accuracy of DRE through variational $f$-divergence optimization.
-Specifically, we discover that the $L_p$ error significantly increases with the rise in KL-divergence when $p > 1$, and this increase is exacerbated by the magnitude of the order $p$.
+This study presents two key contributions.
+First, we derive common upper and lower bounds for the $L_p$ error in DRE by employing variational $f$-divergence optimization.
+Second, we empirically explore the relationship between KL-divergence, data dimensionality, and estimation accuracy in DRE through variational $f$-divergence optimization.
+Specifically, we find that the $L_p$ error increases significantly as the KL-divergence rises for $p > 1$, and this increase becomes more pronounced with larger values of $p$.